httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 workflow in some scenarios where content coding is applied.
 These fields complement the other integrity fields defined in {{DIGEST-FIELDS}}.

-This document updates the definition of term "Integrity fields" defined in {{DIGEST-FIELDS}}
+This document updates the definition of terms originally defined in {{DIGEST-FIELDS}}.
-to also include the Unencoded-Digest field, and the term "Integrity preference fields" defined in {{DIGEST-FIELDS}} to also include the Want-Unencoded-Digest field.
+"Integrity fields" is updated to also include the Unencoded-Digest field ({{unencoded-digest}}.
+"Integrity preference fields" is updated Want-Unencoded-Digest field ({{want-unencoded-digest}}).

 # Conventions and Definitions